MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 | On-Premises Data Gateway (Personal Mode) | Content creators who publish datasets to the Power BI service and manage scheduled data refresh (see additional description in the [Gateway architecture and management](#gateway-architecture-and-management) section of this article). |

 > [!IMPORTANT]
 > Not all the listed software will be necessary for all content creators.
-Power BI Desktop, however, is the most common requirement and so is the starting point when in doubt.
+Power BI Desktop is the most common requirement and is the starting point when in doubt.

 It's very important that all content creators who collaborate with others use the same version of the software—especially Power BI Desktop, which is updated monthly.
 Ideally, software updates are available from the Microsoft Store or installed by an automated IT process.
 This way, users don't have to take any specific action to obtain updates.